MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-relevance.md

 In this tutorial, learn how to improve the relevance of search results used in RAG solutions.
 Azure AI Search includes a broad range of relevance tuning capabilities.
 Learn which ones are best for solving specific problems.

+Objective:

+- Learn about relevance features and when and why to use each one.

 Key points:

 - How to measure relevance (?) to determine if changes are improving results